marinebioCASE/task2_2025/README.md

 To run the evaluation, the csv with the obtained detections and the mentioned format needs to be passed when asked in the prompt.

-# Getting started
-Very often to train these models, spectrograms are used.
-This is not necessary, but it's very common.
-To create the spectrograms